More

 decade.

-information contains family members including the grandchildren of Beryl and Mintze Temnegrod,
+contains family members including, the children and grandchildren of Beryl

-along with the grandchildren of Moishe and Chana Zaretsky.
-After that the pages
+and Mintze Temnegrod, along with the children and grandchildren of Moishe

-only contain the timeline of Rose and Hayman.
-Please click the genealogy links
+timeline of the Rose and Hayman families.
+Please click the

-to the right for a more complete genealogical record, especially for the
+a more complete genealogical record of the Temnegrod-Rose

 |